tidyjava/tidyjava-contents/code-review-essentials.md

 # How should code reviews be done?
 Here're a few tips which will help you to get the most out of code reviews:
-* Everybody should be participating in the process both as a reviewer and reviewee.
+* Everybody should be participating in the process, both as a reviewer and reviewee.
 If you are in a small team everybody can review every line of code.
 In a bigger one, you can think of some rotational system.
 * Code reviews should be done quickly.
 Don't make somebody wait a long time for your feedback.
 The faster the better, but it would be probably good enough to do them once a day.
-* Ideally code should be reviewed after all tests were run and  tools like e.g. Sonar were used in order not to make somebody write a comments like: “you have unused import here”.
+* Ideally code should be reviewed after all tests were run and  tools like e.g. Sonar were used, in order not to avoid comments like: “you have unused import here”.
 And of course this should be made automatically after a pull request was created.
 But that requires some infrastracture in place as well as a good suite of tests.
 So in some cases there might still be a long way to go, but the most important thing is to go in the right direction, even if you're making very small steps.

 # Summary
 Code reviews can be a really valuable technique that reaches far beyond code correctness.
 Performed correctly, they’ll move you towards better code quality and a collective ownership.
 Basic code reviews guidelines include: everyone participates in the process, they should be done as soon as possible and they don’t serve as a replacement for static code analysis.